mwill20/Trust-Bench-SecureEval-Ops/README.md

 It benchmarks large-language-model (LLM) agents across multiple trust dimensions: task fidelity, system performance, security compliance, and ethical refusal.

+> **🛡️ STABLE FALLBACK STATE:** This version (`v0.3.0-stable-auto-jobs`) is a fully working system with automatic job processing.
+Use as fallback if future development breaks functionality.
+See [FALLBACK_CONFIG.md](FALLBACK_CONFIG.md) for reversion instructions.

 ---

 ## 🚀 Features